Browse by Medical Category

 Our specialists may use one or more imaging techniques to fully reveal the aortic anatomy, including:

-In addition to standard therapies, specialists offer a number of innovative strategies for managing thoracic aortic diseases, including:
+In addition to standard therapies, specialists offer innovative strategies for managing thoracic aortic diseases, including:

 Surgical repair of thoracic aortic aneurysms is usually carried out when the aneurysm is large enough in size to carry a significant risk of rupture or dissection, or when aneurysms cause symptoms.
 Aneurysms of smaller size are usually managed medically with blood pressure control and periodic follow-up imaging.

-Patients are given recommended target blood pressure readings and encouraged to contact their Thoracic Aortic Center doctor if their blood pressure drifts out of range.
 Patients also undergo periodic imaging studies to look for changes in the size of the involved portions for the aorta.
-Most of the time the imaging studies are either a special type of contrast-enhanced CT scan known as CT angiogram (or CTA) or a gadolinium-enhanced MRI known as an MR angiogram (or MRA).
+Most of the time follow-up imaging studies are either an echocardiogram (ultrasound of the heart), a contrast-enhanced CT scan (CT angiogram or CTA) or a gadolinium-enhanced MRI (MR angiogram or MRA).

 The Thoracic Aortic Center follows patients after initial diagnosis and treatment to ensure that the patients and their doctors are doing everything possible to manage their aortic disease.
 The Thoracic Aortic Center also ensures that primary doctors are kept informed every step of the way.